 Bottom line

 It is possible for those with no credit history to open credit cards and earn rewards for their purchases.
-In general, it is easiest to qualify for secured credit cards, which require you to make a deposit in order to access a credit limit.
+In general, it is easiest to qualify for secured credit cards, which require you to make a deposit to access a credit limit.
 Though they don't always offer rewards, these types of cards do provide a path to an unsecured line of credit.
 There are also other starter credit card options that don't require putting down a deposit or adding a co-signer to sign up.

 Our methodology